4) Accessing or Transferring ISAs

 When can I access my money and do I pay tax on ISA withdrawals?

-ISAs allow you to take your money out of an ISA at any time, without losing any tax benefits.
+ISAs allow you to withdraw money from an ISA at any time, without losing any tax benefits.
 The exception to this rule is the Lifetime ISA as your money can only be withdrawn to make a first time house purchase, or if you are saving for retirement, when you reach 60.